mrtsvr-techloop/CRM_AI_MODULE/ai_module/integrations/AI_WHATSAPP_REPLY_MODES.md

 - Incoming WhatsApp messages create a `WhatsApp Message` (Type: Incoming).
 - `ai_module` picks the insert via DocEvent and builds a compact payload for the AI.
-- A per-phone OpenAI Threads session is maintained and auto-created on first message.
+- A per-phone local session_id is maintained and auto-created on first message (Responses API).
 - The AI run waits until completion, including tool calls.
 - If `AI_AUTOREPLY` is enabled and the Assistant produced text, an Outgoing `WhatsApp Message` is created.